martinmkp/bayesian-voter-turnout/README.md

-# Bayesian Modeling of 2020 US Election Voter Turnout
+# Bayesian Modeling of Voter Turnouts